voostindie/markdown-curator/README.md

 With this library I have the best of both worlds: portable Markdown and "dynamic" content.
 Query output is embedded in the documents as Markdown content.
 As far as Obsidian concerns, this tool is not even there.

 On the other hand, Obsidian plugins are much easier to install and use.
 This library requires you to get your hands dirty with Java.
-You must build your own Java application.
+You must build your own  application.
 That's not for everyone.

 Shouldn't I have built this library as an Obsidian plugin itself?
 Maybe.
 Probably.
 But, I didn't.
 Why not?
 Because I'm sure my use of Markdown will outlive my use of Obsidian.
 Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.